mailsac/mailsac-examples/services/forwarding/forwarding.rst

 Forward to Webhook
 ------------------

-Private addresses and Catch-All addresses can have their mail forwarded to a webhook. :ref:`Configuration <doc_webhook_setup>` of the webhook only requires a destination URL.
+Enhanced addresses and Catch-All addresses can have their mail forwarded to a webhook. :ref:`Configuration <doc_webhook_setup>` of the webhook only requires a destination URL.